mcmah309/error_set/README.md

 Any above subset can be converted into a superset with `.into()` or `?`.
 This makes correctly scoping and passing around errors a breeze.
 Error enums and error variants can also accept doc comments and attributes like `#[derive(...)]`.
+The typical project approach is to have one `errors.rs` file with a single `error_set`.
+This keeps all the errors in one place and allows your IDE to autocomplete `crate::errors::` with of all errors.

 <details>